The h-principle fails for prelegendrians in corank 2 fat distributions

-\begin{remark} If we apply \cref{cor:ExoticPrelegendrianPairGrassmanian} to the case in which $(X,J)$ is $\C^{n+1}$, we will produce prelegendrians in $\C^{n+1} \times \CP^n$ that are homologically essential and thus not contained in $\C^{2n+1}$.
-The reason is that $M$ is likely to have a complex Gauss map $M \rightarrow \CP^n$ that is homotopically non-trivial.
-Finding prelegendrians contained in the standard fat $\C^{2n+1}$ was precisely the motivation behind \cref{thm:InfinitelyPrelegendrianTorus}. \end{remark}
+\begin{remark} If we apply \cref{cor:ExoticPrelegendrianPairGrassmanian} to the case $(X,J) = \C^{n+1}$, we will produce prelegendrians in $\C^{n+1} \times \CP^n$ that are homologically essential and thus not contained in $\C^{2n+1}$.
+Indeed, the complex Gauss map $M \rightarrow \CP^n$ of a hypersurface is generally homotopically non-trivial.
+Finding prelegendrians contained in $(\C^{2n+1},\D_\std)$ was precisely the motivation behind \cref{thm:InfinitelyPrelegendrianTorus}. \end{remark}